digicademy/hydra-scraper/README.md

 - Implement a JSON return (including dateModified, number of resources, errors)
 - Add conversion routines, i.e. for LIDO to CGIF or for the RADAR version of DataCite/DataVerse to CGIF
 - Allow harvesting from local files
-- Allow filtering triples for CGIF, add any quality assurance that is needed
+- Allow filtering triples for CGIF, align triples produced by lists and by resources, add any quality assurance that is needed
 - Allow usage of OAI-PMH APIs to produce beacon lists
 - Re-add the interactive mode
-- Bring back option to compile a CSV table from scraped data
 - Add URL composition feature of the Beacon standard
 - Properly package the script and use the system's download folder